sylwiamolitor/zipkin-kafka-latency-monitor/README.md

 # Kafkatest

-An application for testing Kafka data processing capabilities with Zipkin for tracing and latency troubleshooting.
+A lightweight application for testing Apache Kafka message publishing and consumption, with Zipkin integration for distributed tracing and latency troubleshooting.

 ## Table of Contents
 - [General Information](#general-information)